Azzybana/candle/candle-examples/examples/quantized/README.md

 built-in quantization methods.
 Supported features include:

 - 2-bit, 3-bit, 4-bit, 5-bit, 6-bit and 8-bit integer quantization support.
-- SIMD optimizations on Apple Silicon and x86.
+- SIMD optimizations on x86.
 - Support using the `gguf` and `ggml` file formats.

 The weights are automatically downloaded for you from the [HuggingFace